matomo-org/developer-documentation/docs/4.x/in-depth-vue.md

 The output of this type information is stored in the `@types` directory, and is only needed and present during development.

+### cli-service-proxy.js

+When compiling .vue files, the Vue CLI service splits out the TypeScript part of the file before feeding it into the TypeScript compiler.
+If errors are detected in this part of the file, the line numbers in the output will correspond to the location in the `<script>` element, not to the whole .vue file, which is not especially convenient.

+The `cli-service-proxy.js` file in the CoreVue plugins invokes the Vue CLI service and corrects these line numbers in the TypeScript output. `vue:build` invokes the proxy script.

 ## Stateful Directives

 In Vue, directives are meant to be stateless.
 The same is not true in AngularJS, the previous framework Matomo